One person is answering question about osteoporosis

 4. Protein

-Increased protein intake (at or above 0.8 g/kg of body weight per day) has been associated with greater bone density, a slower rate of bone loss, and a reduced risk of hip fractures.
+Increased protein intake has been associated with greater bone density, a slower rate of bone loss, and a reduced risk of hip fractures.

 Including more plant-based sources of protein—like tofu, soy milk, and edamame—is beneficial not just for overall health but may also support bone density.